 – You also can add some tomato paste or red wine.

 – Make Spaetzle: Boil the dried Spaetzle in hot and salted water for 8-10 minutes or per instructions.

-- Drain Spaetzle, melt some butter in pot, add Spaetzle and toss in butter, sprinkle with some chopped parsley.
+– Drain Spaetzle, melt some butter in pot, add Spaetzle and toss in butter, sprinkle with some chopped parsley or chives.